-Starting from June 2017, the Urology Journal has removed article processing charge which was previously obtained from all submissions.
+Starting from June 2017, the Urology Journal has removed the article processing charge which was previously obtained from all submissions.
 We do not normally charge submitted articles before acceptance for publication.
 If a manuscript is accepted for publication, the publication charge as detailed above will be applicable to the submission.
 Nevertheless, there are submission charges of 200 Euros for Expedited Track articles and 300 Euros for Super-Fast Track articles which are explained in detail below:

 Rapid publication service:

 When research articles are of exceptional clinical importance and urgency or where there is a public policy reason for urgent publication we can fast track their internal and external peer review and offer full online publication within four weeks of submission.
 This formal fast track process is only for original research articles, although we may be able to offer rapid peer review and publication of other article types as appropriate.
-Requests for expedited track and superfast track evaluation should be directed to the journal email at: email@example.com after submission.
-After acceptance of expedited or superfast track by journal editors and payment of relevant fees the relevant evaluation track is started.
+Requests for expedited track and superfast track evaluation should be directed to the journal email at email@example.com after submission.
+After acceptance of expedited or superfast track by journal editors and payment of relevant fees, the relevant evaluation track is started.